-I personally love curls, may be because I was born with straight hairs.
-Yet, every time I see someone at a pub, party or family gathering with beautiful curls, I crave to get my hair done as well.
+I personally love curls, maybe because I was born with straight hair.
+Yet, every time I see someone at a pub, party, or family gathering with beautiful curls, I crave to get my hair done as well.

-My constant aversion to hot rods and straightners had me stuck with very little hair styling option.
+My constant aversion to hot rods and straighteners had me stuck with very few hairstyling options.
 The fact that curling irons damage hair never gave me the guts to try them!